USS Platte (AO-24): Korea

 On 22 February 1951 Platte left the Hawaiian Islands astern and set her course by way of the Marshall Islands and Okinawa for Sasebo, Japan.
 She reached the last named port 2 April and was off Songjin, Korea, 4 April to deliver fuel to the cruiser USS Saint Paul and five destroyers of the United Nations Escort and Blockade Force on the east coast of Korea.
 This was the first of an endless chain of logistic support runs from Sasebo to the coast of Korea where she also gave vital fuel and aviation gasoline to the fast attack carriers Boxer, Philippine Sea, and Bon Homme Richard.
 Platte entered the harbor of Keelung, Formosa, 17 May to serve as station tanker for the ships on Formosa Patrol.
 She resumed replenishment of the fleet off Korea from Sasebo 30 June.

 Platte commenced a second tour of service in support of the warships on Formosa Patrol and those operating in combat areas off the coast of Korea 3 January 1952.
 She reached Sasebo 3 May 1953 for a third tour of duty in support of the United Nations Forces in Korea.
 She continued operations in the East China Sea and off Inchon after the truce agreement and put to sea from Yokosuka 24 October for return to Long Beach, California 10 November.

 Platte stood out of San Diego Harbor 17 March 1954 and touched at Yokosuka on her way to Subic Bay in the Philippine Islands, thence to Formosa and Hong Kong before arrival at Sasebo.
 She returned to Long Beach 2 October and had completed six similar tours in support of US 7th Fleet operations in the Far East by 28 June 1960.
 A unit of Service Squadron 3 on each of these tours in the Far East, her operations in support of the 7th Fleet carried her to every principal port of Japan, the Philippines, Okinawa, Formosa and Korea.
 Her operations on the West Coast which intervened this service were under Service Squadron 1.

 Vietnam

 Platte made almost yearly deployments to the western Pacific Ocean from 1960 to 1968, including extensive operations in Vietnamese waters and refueling the Enterprise (CVN-65) task group off Korea during the Pueblo incident as part of Operation Formation Star.
 Platte served with the Pacific Fleet into 1970.
 She was sold for scrapping on 14 May 1971.

-Platte received 11 battle stars for World War II service, 6 battle stars for Korean War service, and 8 campaign stars for Vietnam War service.